Joseph Beninati: Real Estate

 Antares also developed and built residential estates in Greenwich, CT.
 One home, called Two Fountains, sold in 2007 for $11 million.
 The other became the Lake Carrington site and sold for $13.75 million.
 A third, Stone Chase, won a HOBI award in 2007 for “best spec home over $9 million.”

-In 2007, the firm purchased the US Tobacco building in Greenwich, CT, for $130 million, and undertook a $70 million renovation of the structure with architectural firm Perkins Eastman.
+In 2007, the firm purchased the US Tobacco building in Greenwich, Connecticut, for $130 million, and undertook a $70 million renovation of the structure with architectural firm Perkins Eastman.
 Antares won a TOBY award for this building.

-Beninati was the founder and Chairman of Bauhouse Group, a New York City real estate development and investment firm founded in 2012.
+Beninati was the founder and chairman of Bauhouse Group, a New York City real estate development and investment firm founded in 2012.
 Bauhouse is named after the Bauhaus style, an architectural movement in Europe prior to World War II.

 During the fall of 2013, Beninati began an assemblage at 515 West 29th Street, the only property bordered by the High Line Park on two sides.
 The firm purchased the commercial building on the property for $24.4 million and purchased another $6 million in air rights.
 In March 2014, the firm completed the 43,000-square-foot assemblage of the property.
 The property was approved for residences and ground-floor retail.

 The project, named 515 Highline, secured a $35 million construction loan.
 The Corcoran Group was named the sales agent for the property.
 Soo Chan, founder of Singapore-based architecture design firm, SCDA, was the designer of the building, which featured an art wall on the eastern facade.
 The curtain wall was manufactured in Italy.
 The 12-unit condo building opened for sales in 2015, with prices between $4.5 and $6 million for three-bedroom residences at about $2,500 per square foot.
 Larger penthouse units and duplex units were also offered over $20 million.

 In March 2015, Bauhouse Group announced an assemblage on 58th Street off Sutton Place.
 The firm planned to raze four buildings and build a 1,000-foot tall 269,000-square-foot condo building designed by architect Norman Foster.